Note: This is a guest post by Mike Khorev. The author’s views are entirely her own and may not reflect the opinions of

 - Implementation: Ruby is better at quickly developing high-traffic web applications, while Python has more use cases since it’s faster to write.
-Python is the better choice in prototyping, data analysis, and heavy-duty applications.
+Python is better for prototyping, data analysis, and heavy-duty applications.
 Python also has more libraries.

 - Versatility: Python emphasizes simplicity and readability over versatility, while Ruby focuses more on freedom and flexibility.